Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.1 - Reading SenseHat Data/README.md

 5. Click on **Terminal** in the top menu and select **New Terminal** to open a new terminal window below.
 6. Press **Enter** to get the prompt.

-7. Click **Restore** to resolve dependencies message and update packages and resolve any dependancies, type the following at the terminal.
+7. Click **Restore** to resolve dependencies message and update packages.

 ## Azure Credentials